deanishe/alfred-workflow/README.md

 The list is not auto-updated, so if you've released a workflow and are keen to see it in this list, please [open an issue][issues] asking me to update the list.

+<a name="bug-reports-pull-requests"></a>
 ### Bug reports, pull requests ###

 Bug reports, feature suggestions and pull requests are very welcome.
 Head over to the [issues][issues] if you have a feature request or a bug report.

 **Please note:** that the only supported versions of Python are the Apple system Pythons installed on OS X 10.6+ (i.e. `/usr/bin/python`).
 Any pull requests that break compatibility with these Pythons will be rejected out of hand.

-Compatibility with other Pythons is a low priority.
+Compatibility with other Pythons is a very low priority.
 Pull requests adding compatibility with other Pythons will be rejected if they add significant complexity or additional dependencies, such as `six`.

 If you want to make a pull request, do that [here][pulls], but please bear the following in mind: